orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

         - `db2`: DB2
         - `sqlite`: SQLite
 - eXist XML database
     - Support for eXist is deprecated since Orbeon Forms 2019.1 and removed with Orbeon Forms 2023.1.
-Therefore, this provider will not be discussed further in this document.
+Therefore, this provider is not discussed further in this document.

 ### Custom persistence providers